JulianFrattini/gere-r3a/README.md

 * supplementary: additional material
   * figures: additional figures for visualization of results
   * util: utility source code files
+* HOWTOCONTRIBUTE.md: instructions of how to contribute to the endeavor of creating and maintaining the model
 * requirements.txt: list of required Python libraries to execute the source code files

 ## System Requirements